background image

 When it comes to going through years of data, it’s worth noting that it really is a necessity before creating or implementing a data management system since you want to use data that is up-to-date.

 Finally, comes the technology.
 Interestingly, while 90% of executives, who use data analytics, noticed it improved their ability to deliver a superior customer experience (Emarketer), still 87% of organizations have low analytics and business intelligence maturity, which means that they don’t utilize their data (Gartner).
-The research company suggests, too, to consider integrated analytics platforms to remedy the problem.
+The research company also suggests considering integrated analytics platforms to remedy the problem.
 One of them is robotic process automation (RPA).

 An automation management tool, like ElectroNeek’s Automation Hub, helps with identifying automation opportunities in a company, such as controlling automotive repetitive tasks.
 It gives specific suggestions on how each process can be improved.